Spider-Man 2099: Warp Worlds

-During the events of "Infinity Wars," Gamora used the Infinity Stones to fold the universe in half, resulting in the creation of Warp World, where characters and histories were merged.
+During the events of "Infinity Wars", Gamora uses the Infinity Stones to fold the universe in half, resulting in the creation of Warp World, where characters and histories were merged.
 Spider-Man 2099 merged with Ravage 2099 to become Arachknight 2099 (who based himself on the hero Arachknight, an amalgamation of Spider-Man and Moon Knight).
 In this world, Miguel Ravage accessed primal arachnid DNA through a gene-surgery accident and fights using the "spider-beast" within.